United States v. Skrmetti

 United States v.
-Skrmetti, 605 U.S. ____ (2025), is a United States Supreme Court case which held that a Tennessee state law banning puberty blockers and hormone therapy for the treatment of gender dysphoria in minors did not violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.
+Skrmetti, 605 U.S. 495 (2025), is a United States Supreme Court case which held that a Tennessee state law banning puberty blockers and hormone therapy for the treatment of gender dysphoria in minors did not violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

-Under Tennessee’s law, a child could receive puberty blockers and hormone therapy if the medications were provided to help them conform to their sex assigned at birth, but not to treat gender dysphoria.
+Under Tennessee’s law, a child could receive puberty blockers and hormone therapy if the medications were provided to help them conform to their biological sex, but not to treat gender dysphoria.
 The plaintiffs argued this constituted sex-based discrimination and thus violated the Equal Protection Clause.
 Tennessee argued the law did not treat people differently based on their sex, but rather based on their age and medical condition.

 The district court applied heightened scrutiny and blocked the law from taking effect.
 The Court of Appeals for the Sixth Circuit overturned, ruling the ban did not discriminate based on sex and thus only required rational basis review.

 The Supreme Court upheld the appellate court's decision on a 6–3 split, with the six conservative justices agreeing the ban was based on age and medical reason for treatment rather than on sex.
 Writing for the majority, Chief Justice John Roberts emphasized that the ruling was not based on an ideological opposition to transgender rights; writing for the minority, Associate Justice Sonia Sotomayor criticized the Court's decision as a failure to uphold the civil rights of transgender youth.